October 16, 2017

 The zombie apocalypse is upon us, and South Florida is ground zero!
 Or at least, that’s what people thought a few years ago.
 After a series of disturbingly violent crimes, the gravel drug, also called flakka, was implicated as the cause of the reported erratic and barbaric behavior.
 Florida Law enforcement, at the time, were battling synthetic street drugs, some of which were known to cause paranoia and psychosis.

 After the incidents, the public and news outlets gave gravel the new moniker, “the zombie drug.”
-But what are the effects of the gravel drug and does it really cause human beings to go into a zombie-like state?
+But is flakka real and what are the effects of this zombie drug?
+Does it really cause human beings to eat other humans?

 Flakka, gravel, or its chemical name α-Pyrrolidinopentiophenone, is a synthetic stimulant that was first synthesized in the 60s.
 As a stimulant, the drug mimics some of the effects of cocaine and crystal meth, which has led to its use as a designer drug in recent years.
 A designer drug is a synthetic substance that mimics the effects of an existing drug.